baron159/LLLMControlPanel/docs/approval-system.md

 1. Open the LLM Control Panel extension popup
 2. Navigate to the Apps section
-3. View list of approved applications
+3. View list of approved applications (fetched from the service worker)
+4. Use the "Refresh" button to re-sync from storage if needed
-4. Revoke approval for any app as needed
+5. Revoke approval for any app as needed (future UI enhancement)

 ## Security Considerations